Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 | Low, fixed latency | Variable latency |
 | Lower maintenance | Higher maintenance |

+## Serving Design Decisions
+### Peakedness
+**Highly Peaked:** A model that predicts the next word based on the current word, which you might find in your mobile phone keyboard app would be highly peaked bexause a small number of words account for the majority of words used.<br>
+**Low Peaked:** A model that predicted quaterly revenue for all sales verticals in order to populate a report would be right on the same verticals.<br>

+###

+### Cardinality
+**Low Cardinality:** Model predicting sales revenue given organization division number.<br>
+**High Cardinality:** Model predicting lifetime value given a user friendly e-commerce platform.<br>

 ## Glossary
 **Artifact Lineage:** it describes all the factors that resulted in an artifact such as training data or hyperparameters used for model training.
 One can understand differences in performance or accuracy over several pipeline runs

+**Cardinality:** refers to the number of values in a set.

 **Compulation:**